 WHY Accessible Digital Documents are Needed

-All public facing documents that can be accessed on the internet should be accessible to all people.
+All public-facing documents available on the internet must be accessible to everyone.
 For all government agencies and companies that serve government agencies, supplying accessible documents is the law.
 People who have visual, cognitive, hearing or motor impairments have a difficult time accessing documents on the internet due to them being inaccessible.
 This means that people with certain disabilities can’t help themselves on the internet, preventing them from doing important things such as:

 - Reading educational and training materials